DanloisTovar/DanloisTovar/README.md

 <h3 align="left">About me</h3>

-💼 React Developer Full-Stack Jr at [Independent](https://danloistovar.netlify.app/)
+💼 React Developer Jr,  View my portfolio: [Independent](https://danloistovar.netlify.app/)

-I am a systems analysis student and I have taken various programming and web development courses.
+I am  systems analysis and I have taken various programming and web development courses.
 I am enthusiastic about programming and always seeking new challenges.

 I consider myself to be an organized, honest, responsible, committed, collaborative person and I enjoy being in a constant state of learning.

+Currently, I'm studying a Bachelor's in Digital Technologies at the University of Buenos Aires.
 <br>

 [comment]: # (skills)